The School of Architecture in the ‘60s

 With advancing age, one is prone to reminiscing about the past, often through rose coloured glasses.
 In such a mood, I came across this forgotten epistle hidden deep within my hard drive.
-It was penned by Senior Building Science Lecturer Derrick Kendrick and delivered on the occasion of the 50th anniversary of the graduation of his most skilled and admiring students.
+It was penned by Senior Building Science Lecturer Derrick Kendrick and delivered on the occasion of his most skilled and admiring students’ 50th-anniversary graduation.
 It’s worth noting that the first year architecture class comprised 45 students, none of whom were female—such deprivation!
-Five years later, at graduation, only 18 remained.
+At the end of the five years of study, only 18 of the original 45 students graduated.
 This was due in part to Professor Rolf (ex-British Army) Jensen’s belief, referred to by Derrick, that “it was not impossible to teach everything”.
-The attrition might also have been caused by students fleeing to an arts course where there were many women.

 Cartoon by graduate Ross Bateup